Nuclear Methanol and Gasoline.

 to be handled, cleaned, and de-gassed.
 (The advocates of this

-140 times its concentration in air.
-That is roughly true in terms
+is 140 times its concentration in air.
+That is roughly true in

-of kg/m3, but that is irrelevant when it comes to
+of kg/m3, but that is irrelevant when it comes the

-the separation problem.)
-The theoretical minimum amount of energy
+to cost of the separation problem.)
+The theoretical minimum

 separate